lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 transfer learning (TL).
 The integration of data between different technologies is one of the biggest challenges in computational biology to date and the package provides functionality to do such analyses.
-We recently developed two transfer learning algorithms using a \*k\*-NN and SVM framework and applied them to the task of protein localisation prediction @Breckels:2016.
+We recently developed two transfer learning algorithms using a $k$-NN and SVM framework and applied them to the task of protein localisation prediction @Breckels:2016.
 In this section we will begin with explaining the concept of transfer learning and then show how to apply this in the frame of spatial proteomics and protein localisation prediction.

-In TL one typically has a primary task that they wish to solve, and some complementary (often heterogeneous) auxiliary information that is related to the primary learning objective, that can be used to help solve the primary goal.
+In TL one typically has a primary task that one wishes to solve, and some complementary (often heterogeneous) auxiliary information that is related to the primary learning objective, that can be used to help solve the primary goal.
 For example, here our primary task is to assign proteins to their sub-cellular niche with high generalisation accuracy